-- 2. Be knowledgeable of and comply with the regulations and laws of duly constituted civil agencies within the community of which the College is a part. - 3.
+- 10. Receive due process in any grievance or disciplinary procedure. - B. Students have the responsibility to: - Be knowledgeable of and comply with the policies and procedures of the College and the Student Government. - Be knowledgeable of and comply with the regulations and laws of duly constituted civil agencies within the community of which the College is a part. - 3.
 Meet course requirements.
 Students are free to take reasoned exception to views expressed. - 4.
 Dress and behave in an appropriate manner that does not present safety hazards or cause disruptions. - 5.
 Carry and be prepared to show official identification card at all times on college grounds. - 6.
 Conduct themselves in a responsible fashion at off-campus events/learning activities. - 7.
 Obey lawful instructions of college personnel.